Queensland Conveyancing FAQ

 Keys and property settlements.
 What has to be handed over at settlement?
 For a standard REIQ contract of sale, “Keys” is defined as: “key codes or devices in the Seller’s possession, or control for all locks or security systems on the property or necessary to access the property.”

-This means the seller must hand over not only the keys in their possession, but also garage remotes, codes to alarms, door & gates etc. If for example there is a locking door that does not have a key, or a garage door has a lost remote, there is no obligation for the vendor to provide one!
+This means the seller must hand over not only the keys in their possession, but also garage remotes, codes to alarms, door & gates etc. Say there is a locking door that does not have a key, or a garage door with a lost remote.
+There is no obligation for the vendor to provide one!

-It is normal for the real estate agent to hold the keys at settlement, so once the matter officially settles, the buyers can go and collect the keys from the real estate agent!
+It is normal for the real estate agent to hold the keys at settlement.
+Once the matter officially settles, the buyers can go and collect the keys from the agent!

 Sellers, when you’re handing over your keys, don’t forget the letterbox key!